-2016 Treated Drinking Water Data - Westfield Indiana
+2017 Treated Drinking Water Data - Westfield Indiana

 The chart below gives you a quick look at some of the substances that the EPA requires the utility to test for.
 You'll notice that the contaminant is listed to the left, followed by the maximum amount allowed by regulations and then the amount that we found in our water.
-The tests are done on treated or "finished" water (excluding the last three listed in this chart).
+The tests are done on treated or "finished" water.
 See page 11 for definitions of terms used in this chart.